 [(2) repealed]

-(3) In subsections (4) to (8) “ballot paper regulations” means regulations made for the purposes of section 113(1).
+(3) In subsections (4) to (8) ballot paper regulations means regulations made for the purposes of section 113(1).

 (4) Either House of the Parliament, within 14 sitting days of that House after ballot paper regulations have been laid before that House under section 42(1) of the Interpretation Act 1984, may, in pursuance of a motion upon notice, pass a resolution disallowing the regulations.